View jobs and tasks

 client = batch_v1.BatchServiceClient()

-You can describe a task using the Google Cloud console, gcloud CLI, Batch API, Go, Java, Node.js, or Python.
+You can view the details of a task using the Google Cloud console, gcloud CLI, Batch API, Go, Java, Node.js, Python, or C++.

 Console

-To view a job's task details using the Google Cloud console, describe a job to open the Job details page and see the Task details section.
+To view the details of a task using the Google Cloud console, view the details of a job to open the Job details page.
+Then, see the Task details section.

 gcloud

-To describe a task using the gcloud CLI, use the gcloud batch tasks describe command.
+To view the details of a task using the gcloud CLI, use the gcloud batch tasks describe command with the following flags:

 gcloud batch tasks describe TASK_INDEX \